cloudfoundry/cf-for-k8s/docs/platform_operators/networking/sidecar-access-logs.md

 ### How to view access logs?

-Traffic flows through the sidecar containers on sidecar enabled pods, which prints access logs to stdout.
+When using Istio as the ingress solution provider, traffic flows through the sidecar containers on sidecar enabled pods, which prints access logs to stdout.
 For example, this is how you might view them for your apps:

 ```
 kubectl logs app-pod -c istio-proxy -n cf-workloads